 Bolivia’s air safety record isn’t as bad as one might think.
-The country has only seen 3 fatal crashes in the last 6 years with a total death toll of 19.
-This is partly due to its small scale aviation industry which stems from the general public’s inability to afford air travel.
+The country has only seen three fatal crashes in the last six years with a total death toll of 19, which is partly thanks to its small scale aviation industry that stems from the general public’s inability to afford air travel.

-What’s not particularly safe is flying on Bolivia’s network of avionetas (light aircraft).
-These tend to fly in remote areas where there are no major airline services and the poorly maintained roads mean overland travel can take several days.
+What’s not particularly safe is flying on Bolivia’s network of avionetas (light aircraft), which tend to fly in remote areas where there are no major airline services and the poorly maintained roads mean overland travel can take several days.

 My girlfriend’s, brother’s, wife’s sister was travelling on one of these death traps with her immediate family when it crashed last month.
 Miraculously, they survived the crash with only minor injuries and enthusiastically told us about their ordeal.

 They were travelling from a small town in Beni to Cochabama on their way home from visiting family.
 The plane had some sort of mechanical failure so the pilot did his best to bring her in for a crash landing.
-Fortunately the terrain in that part of Bolivia is very flat and the plane skidded along the ground for a few hundred metres.
-Just as it was grinding to a halt the nose must have dug into the ground because the whole thing flipped over.
+Fortunately, the terrain in that part of Bolivia is very flat and the plane skidded along the ground for a few hundred meters.
+Just as it was grinding to a halt, the nose must have dug into the ground because the whole thing flipped over.

-If you’d like to read about a more extreme example of air crash survival in Bolivia take a look at this article.
+If you’d like to read about a more extreme example of air crash survival in Bolivia, take a look at this article.